-While the logic of economic voting in the context of deindustrialization is relatively straightforward, it may be insufficient to explain voting in recent elections for at least three reasons.
-First, our discipline's understanding of the ways in which local economic shocks such as unemployment (Healy, Persson, and Snowberg 2017; Wright 2012) or trade exposure (Colantone and Stanig 2017; Jensen, Quinn, and Weymouth 2017; Margalit 2011) affect voting is limited; there remains considerable skepticism regarding whether localized economic hardship has a discernible effect on support for incumbents (Hall, Yoder, and Karandikar 2017; Margalit 2019).4 Much of the literature on economic voting shows that voters tend to base their decisions on national-level conditions rather than local or personal economic experiences (Jardina 2019; Lewis-Beck 1986).5 If the national economy remains strong, local job losses may not significantly affect how people vote.
-Second, voting decisions during economic shocks will be based on the policy positions taken by political parties and candidates (Hernández and Kriesi 2016; Wright 2012).
+Margalit, 2011; Jensen, Quinn, and Weymouth, 2017) affect voting is limited; there remains considerable skepticism regarding whether localized economic hardship has a discernible effect on support for incumbents (Hall, Yoder, and Karandikar, 2017; Margalit, 2019).
+Much of the literature on economic voting shows that voters tend to base their decisions on national-level conditions, rather than local or personal economic experiences (Lewis-Beck, 1986; Jardina, 2019).
+If the national economy remains strong, local job losses may not significantly affect how people vote.
+Second, voting decisions during economic shocks will be based on the policy positions taken by political parties and candidates (Hernández and Kriesi, 2016; Wright, 2012).
 Challengers who are most effective at exploiting the concerns of disaffected voters may be more likely to shift support from incumbents.